The GLS Legal Operations Centre

 Business Value

-An optimised Contracting Function delivers the following value to the Business:
+An optimised Contracting Function delivers:

 Best Practice Features